hungcq/knowledge-repo/IT/aws/solution-architect-associate/messaging.md

     - Client-side
   - Access control: IAM policies to regulate access to SQS API
   - SQS access policies (~S3 bucket policies): allow cross-account/other service access
-- Message visibility timeout: duration during which, after a message polled by a consumer, other consumers can't see it
+- Message Visibility Timeout: duration during which, after a message polled by a consumer, other consumers can't see it
 - -> After the duration, message can be reprocessed & duplicated
 - -> Can change via ChangeMessageVisibility API
 - Long polling: